 Vaporizers for OA come in two types: passive, which heat the crystals inside the hive with a 12-volt heating pan, or active, which heat the OA outside the hive, and blow it into the boxes.
 The range of efficacy of the various models varies, likely due to either the efficiency at vaporization, or dispersion into the cluster of bees.
 The passive models are inherently safer, since no vapors are blown outside the hive.

 To use a 12-volt passive vaporizer, the beekeeper measures oxalic acid crystals (from 1-3 grams) into the cooled vaporizer, shoves the device into the entrance, seals the hive entrance up with foam or rags, then energizes the vaporizer with a power cord from the truck battery.
 The device quickly heats and vaporizes the OA.
 After about 3 minutes, the now-empty unit is removed, and recharged with crystals for the next hive.
 Several units are generally run simultaneously, and in rotation.
-One of the highest-ranked models is the Varrox® (www.dave-cushman.net/bee/oxalicthorne.html), produced in Switzerland.
+One of the highest-ranked models (at the time of this writing, by Dave Cushman) is the Varrox® (www.dave-cushman.net/bee/oxalicthorne.html), produced in Switzerland.